RoadKillCat/SnakeGame/README.md

 In addition, I also threw the same logic into [my 3d JS Engine (`zengine.js`)](https://github.com/joeiddon/zengine) because why not?

-Oh and the file `2dCircular.html` will play identically to `2d.html` but internally uses a circular buffer to store the snake as this isa neat implementation detail that I wanted us to use in the real thing.
+Oh and the file `2dCircular.html` will play identically to `2d.html` but internally uses a circular buffer to store the snake as this is cleaner to implement in `C` (for the real thing).